volar-is/volaris-gui/README.md

 Volaris GUI is a sub-project of [Volaris](https://github.com/volar-is/volaris), find out more info about Volaris and it's encryption methods there.

-THIS IS IN DEVELOPEMENT, IT IS GOING TO BE SLOW.

-BUILDS DO NOT WORK!
-APP WORKS PROPERLY USING PNPM TAURI DEV THOUGH.
+RPM BUILDS DO NOT WORK.

 ## Features